 Summary: Pimsleur courses are known as some of the best audio courses for learning to speak a foreign language.

 Their method includes a question/recall/response technique that is very effective for helping you internalize the basics of a new language.
 Many people who use Pimsleur cite a marked improvement in their speaking abilities.

 Pimsleur is also one of the few language courses that focuses heavily on correct pronunciation.
 This helps a lot when trying to remember new words in a foreign language.

 However Pimsleur courses also have their drawbacks.
-They're pretty expensive compared to other audio courses.
-They also tend to use highly formal language that is too respectful for most day to day situations.
+They also tend to use formal language that is sometimes too respectful for most day to day situations.
 The courses are also sometimes criticized for teaching limited vocabulary.

 Great courses are hard to come by for anyone learning Modern Hebrew.
 Compared to more popular languages like Spanish, French, and Japanese; Modern Hebrew doesn’t get much of a spotlight in the language learning world.

 That’s what makes Pimsleur’s Hebrew courses really stand out from the pack.
 They are one of the few solid audio course options for anyone serious about speaking Modern Hebrew.